 Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
-Blackbaud notified us and many other institutions that it had discovered an attempted ransomware attack on Blackbaud's network in May 2020.
+Blackbaud notified us and many other institutions on July 16, 2020 that it had discovered an attempted ransomware attack on Blackbaud's network in May 2020.
 Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 and May 20, 2020, that backup files containing information from its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the files that had been removed had been destroyed.
 Blackbaud reported that it has been working with law enforcement.

 Initially, Blackbaud informed us that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, further investigation determined that this was not the case, and Blackbaud later informed us of their updated findings.
+However, further investigation determined that this was not the case, and Blackbaud informed us of their updated findings on September 29, 2020.

-Upon receiving this updated information from Blackbaud, we launched our own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
-In that investigation, we learned that Blackbaud had maintained backup files of Friends School of Baltimore data without our knowledge.
-We securely obtained those files from Blackbaud and conducted a thorough review.
-In our investigation we determined that the unencrypted Blackbaud backup file contained some of your information.
+Following receipt of the notifications about the incident from Blackbaud, we launched our own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
+In our investigation, we determined that the unencrypted Blackbaud backup file contained some of your information.